Information for Residents

 Thank you all for being so concerned.
 It means a lot.
 Feel free to forward this if anyone asks.

-The following is a list of the common items that are cited during inspections, which are NOT permitted in the Residence Community::
+The following is a list of the common items that are NOT permitted in the University’s student housing facilities:

 - Extension Cords/Octopus Plugs